The Problem of EvilJun 08, 2008

 Is there such a thing as pure evil in the world?
 How should we confront evil?
 Can evil ever be finally overcome?
 If the universe was created by a supremely good, supremely powerful, supremely loving deity, why is there evil in the world to begin with?
-On the other hand, if there is no god and everything is permitted, what distinguishes the truly evil from the purely good?
+On the other hand, if there is no God and everything is permitted, what distinguishes the truly evil from the purely good?
 John and Ken weigh good and evil with Peter van Inwagen from the University of Notre Dame.

 Why is there evil?
 Does the existence of God require there to be evil or vice versa?
 Evil seems to go beyond ordinary badness.
 Ken introduces the guest, Peter van Inwagen, professor at Notre Dame.
 John asks van Inwagen to reconcile the problem of evil with theism.
 Van Inwagen distinguishes two kinds of evil: radical evil and bad things.
 The problem of evil, as related to the existence of God, pertains to the latter.
 Some people argue that the existence of God implies there would be no evil.
 Why should we believe that is true?